Every search strategy needs a solid blueprint — an SEO roadmap — in order to scale.

 Data analysis is key to any marketing strategy.
 When assessing a site's analytics and performance, an SEO team should:

-• Similarly, they could access and download clicks and impressions data from Google Search Console or their SEO platform.
+- Similarly, they could access and download data on metrics such as clicks and impressions from Google Search Console or their enterprise SEO solution of choice.

-• They could use a rank tracking tool to analyze current search positions, again, by various criteria.
+- They could use a rank-tracking tool to analyze current search positions in search engine result pages (SERPs) by various criteria.

 Example #2.
 Fixing Crawlability Issues